silanthro/stores-client/content/docs/quickstarts/anthropic.md

 title: Use Stores with Anthropic's Claude API
 short_title: Claude
 package: Anthropic
+order: 4
 ---

 # Use Stores with Anthropic's Claude API

 In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.

 While Claude models can generate text, they need [additional tools](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/overview) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent